Why bother with therapy?

 - where the unintended outcome of change might take you and your important relationships.

 These are not easy matters to consider: how can you know what you do not know, you may tell me.
 Even so, make these questions part of pre-therapy ‘safe experiments’ so you can make some preparation.
 Only you can decide on how much preparation.
-There is a price to be paid for too much preparation, and for too little prepartion.
+There is a price to be paid for too much preparation, and for too little preparation.
+All I know is that, in my experience, the most successful clients are those already doing ‘therapy’ before they knock on my door.
+By the way, it’s not often I will say ‘I know’ something!

 In time, and with the support of therapy, you will just notice – even record – helpful events.
 You will identify changes that appear to transform you and your life.

-For my part, although nothing can be guaranteed, I’d hope therapy will enhance your curiosity.
+Little can be guaranteed, I’d hope therapy could enhance your curiosity.
 How can you create novel experiences – some unexpected – without curiosity?

-I’d want therapy to promote a more positive outlook in your life and the opportunities facing you, as well as an acceptance of what is acheivable and not acheivable.
+I’d want therapy to promote a more positive outlook in your life and the opportunities facing you, as well as an acceptance of what is achievable and not achievable.
 What other changes can arise from therapy:

 - Change in the sense of self, a stronger, positive sense of self (who we are).